 ARTICLE 7: BOARD OF DIRECTORS

-7.1.
+7.1 The Board of Directors are elected at the Annual General Meeting or a Special General Meeting of the members.
+The Directors ensure that the Co-op fulfills its mission.
+Each Director must support the objectives of the Co-op.

+7.2.
 Qualifications.
 A Board of Directors Member shall be a member of the Co-op who is in good standing; age eighteen (18) or over; and not in a state of bankruptcy.

-7.1.1 A person is not qualified to be a director if the person:
+7.2.1 A person is not qualified to be a director if the person: